Are you visiting Greece this summer and looking for the best places for snorkeling in Santorini? Then I got you covered!

 1. Red Beach – Kokkini Paralia

-The Red Beach (Kokkini Paralia) near Akrotiri is one of the best destinations for snorkeling in Greece.
+The Red Beach (Kokkini Paralia) near Akrotiri is one of the best snorkeling destinations in Greece.
 It is also one of the most popular beaches in Santorini.

 The red beach has an intense red hue that happened due to a strange geological phenomenon of frozen lava.
 You can either reach Red Beach by boat or by car.